Melovalent-DBP/Tic_Tac_Toe-Game/README.md

 1. Clone the repository:
 2. Navigate to the project directory:
-3. Run the game: Tic-tac-toe.cpp
+3. Run the game: Tic_tac_toe_game.cpp
 ## Game Rules

-1)On starting the game , it shows the grid of the game with a transition effect 2)Then continuously takes input of numbers from users one by one.
-For example: cout << "     |     |      \n";
+1. On starting the game , it shows the grid of the game with a transition effect

+2. Then continuously takes input of numbers from users one by one.
+For example:

+  cout << "     |     |      \n";
   cout << "  1  |  2  |  3   \n";
   cout << "_____|_____|_____ \n";